Carpenternl/LetterFrequencies/README.md

 # LetterFrequencies
-Count the amount of each letter in a text
+This WPF application will count the frequency of each character within a text and displays it to the user simply pulling and building the application should work